 Texas Guide to Safe Bicycling

-Hard Hats for Little Heads is funded in 2021 with a grant from the TMA Foundation with major support from an anonymous TMA/TMAA member donor couple, and by the Baptist Health Foundation of San Antonio.
+Hard Hats for Little Heads is funded in 2022 with a grant from the TMA Foundation with major support from an anonymous TMA/TMAA member donor couple and gifts from physicians and their families.
+Special thanks to Chris DeGioanni and Texas Academy of Family Physicians.

 Donate to Hard Hats